QingyangKong/knowledge-dump/eclipse/eclipse Java version conf.md

 <h1>Java version related configuration in eclipse</h1>
+For any java project, 2 things need to be set: java runtime environment and java compiler.
+I am going to illustrate how to configure these 2 setting in the eclipse IDE in this article.

 <h3>1.
 What is java compiler level?</h3>
 It is version of compiler to compile source codes.
 Java compiler compliance level can be set in the `window->preference->java->compiler`, and it is used to compile source codes into java classes.
 Eclipse has its own java compilers.
 The compiliance level is equal to command "java -source xx".